-Clear away heavy build-up of grease, oil and dirt, especially in the engine and hydraulic component areas; minute dust particles are abrasive to close-tolerance engine and hydraulic assemblies.
+Clear away heavy build-up of grease, oil and dirt, especially in the engine and under the seat platform areas; minute dust particle are abrasive to close-tolerance engine and hydraulic assemblies.

 Inspect mower daily for grass clippings and wire or string tangles.
 The underside of the mower deck will collect a build-up of grass clippings and dirt, especially when grass is wet or has high moisture content.
-This build-up will harden, restricting blade and air movement which will probably result in a poorer quality of cutting.
+This build-up will harden, restricting blade and air movement and will probably show a poorer quality of cutting.
 Therefore it should be removed routinely.

 To do this it will be necessary to raise and block the deck using jack stands or blocks in the full up position.
-Scrape the build-up off from underneath.
+Scrape the build-up from underneath.